zevilz/zImageOptimizer/README.md

 - [ ] add an option for set quality for more small files in the output
 - [x] ~~add an option for check tools only~~
 - [x] ~~add support for optimize gif images~~
-- [x] ~~add support for automatic install dependences on other platforms and distributions with other package managers~~
+- [x] ~~add support for automatic install dependencies on other platforms and distributions with other package managers~~
-- [ ] add support for automatic install dependences on others linux distributions
+- [ ] add support for automatic install dependencies on others linux distributions
 - [ ] add support for parallel optimization
 - [ ] even more to improve results of compression
 - [ ] add SVG support